Flight-Free-UK/flight_free_uk_website/source/posts_travel/nc500-by-public-transport.html.markdown

 I﻿f you choose to hitchhike, there's some [advice here](https://www.undiscoveredscotland.co.uk/usfeatures/hitching/index.html).
 It can be a fantastic option, but do be aware of the risks.

-Options: hitch a ride.
-Walk!
-(Two or three day walk).
-Taxi: <https://sutherland-business.co.uk/category.php?cat=150>
+I﻿f you wish to hire a taxi, you might find some options here: <https://sutherland-business.co.uk/category.php?cat=150>

 Day 6 (Tuesday) Kylesku-Drumbeg (walk/hitch 11 miles)